Categories

 Why you may have got burned

 There are several variables that can lead to laser and IPL burns.
 One of the most common reasons, is that the skin is tan at the time of treatment.
 It’s important to understand that IPL and all lasers are absorbed by a specific chromophor.
 In many cases the targeted chromophor is color.
 We want the energy to be absorbed by the color in hemoglobin to target blood vessels and the color in melanin when targeting unwanted hair or skin discolorations such as freckles.
 When your skin is tan at the time of treatment, the energy is not just absorbed by the intended target, it is also absorbed by the surrounding tissue as well.
-Tan or dark skin will hold on to more heat, resulting in a burn.
+Tan or dark skin will absorb more energy (heat), resulting in a burn.
 This is also a concern for skin of color.
 People with darker skin tones need to be careful to go to a skin professional that understands how to treat their skin type.
 This is not to say that if you have dark skin you are not a candidate for laser, however there are some lasers that are more appropriate for dark skin.
 It may also be recommended to precondition skin in advance.

 Machine Malfunction